The genus 1 bridge number of satellite knots: Notation and Definitions

 \section{Notation and Definitions}

+We work in the PL or smooth category.
+See \cite{FriedlHerrmann} for an interpretation of this in the context of spatial graphs.
 All surfaces and 3-manifolds we consider are compact and orientable.
 Throughout this paper, $(M,T)$ will denote a pair where $M$ is a 3-manifold and $T \subset M$ is a properly embedded finite graph.
 The graph $T$ may be disconnected and may have components that are closed loops.
 In particular, $T$ may contain components that are knots or itself be a knot or a link.
 We adopt the following convention throughout the paper:

 \begin{convention} $M$ is a compact, connected, orientable, 3-manifold without spherical boundary components and $T \subset M$ is a properly embedded finite graph without vertices of degree 2.
 We insist that every sphere in $M$ is separating.
 We call $(M,T)$ a \defn{standard} (3-manifold, graph) pair.
 For a standard 3-manifold graph pair $(M,T)$, we let $(\punct{M}, \punct{T})$ denote the result of removing a regular neighborhood of each vertex of $T$ having degree at least 3 from both $M$ and $T$; i.e. we convert vertices into spherical boundary components. $M$ is a \defn{lens space} if it has Heegaard genus 1 and is not $S^1 \times S^2$ or $S^3$. \end{convention}